beginning of content

 Diverticulitis

-The most common symptom of diverticulitis is pain on the lower left-hand side of the abdomen.
+The most common symptom of diverticulitis is pain, usually in the lower, left-hand side of your abdomen.
 Other symptoms of diverticulitis may include:

 What causes diverticulosis and diverticulitis?